tailoredmedia/AndroidTemplate/README.md

 ## Dev hints

 * Your bindings must have a variable named `vm`, with type of your ViewModel class.
 Do not put logic in your layouts, instead create a property in your view model.
+** The view model exposes the State via the `state` variable.
 * Your view classes (Activities, Fragments, ViewHolders) must implement `MvvmView` (usually, a new subinterface of `MvvmView`, specifying the callbacks for the specific view).
-* Your ViewModel class should extend `BaseStateViewModel<MvvmView, YourInnerStateClass>` if you have some state (e.g. when you have a form with user inputs) or `BaseViewModel<MvvmView>` if you don't have any state.
+* Your ViewModel class should extend `BaseViewModel<MvvmView, State, PartialState>`.
     * The base classes provide basic view attach/detach methods.
-    * When you extended `BaseStateViewModel`, the State should be contained in a static inner class in the view model.
-This class must also be available for injection via an `@Inject` annotated constructor.
-Also, the class must be annotated with `@Parcel`, because Parceler is used for automatic saving/restoring of the state in the base class.
-This state class can also extend BaseObservable, for notifying the binding of changes.
-However, you can should instead use ObservableFields, ObservableBoolean, … to simplify bindings.
-Then you have to provide appropriate `@ParcelConverter` annotations to the fields – implementations of the most common types are available in the util package.
     * You can extend the `BaseValidator` class to validate the state.
+    * Provide a state class that contains all data that the view needs (this is the Model in MVVM).
+This class should extend BaseObservable and provide variables with custom setters that call `notifyPropertyChanged()` for data binding.
+    * Provide a partial state sealed class that implements `PartialState<State>`, which contains all the state changes that can occur.
+Each item in the sealed class must implement the `reduce(state)` function that adapts the state accordingly.
 * Base classes for views
     * These classes provide a binding and viewModel field.
 The viewModel gets injected, the binding has to be set manually.
     * Detaching of the view model is handled by the base classes.
-    * Activities should extend `BaseActivity<Binding, View, ViewModel>`.
+    * Activities should extend `BaseActivity<Binding, ViewModel>`.
 You should use `setAndBindContentView(savedInstanceState, layoutResId)`, which sets the content view, creates the binding and attaches the view.
 Don’t forget to inject the viewModel via `activityComponent.inject(this)` before setting the content view.
-    * Fragments should extend `BaseFragment<Binding, View, ViewModel>`.
+    * Fragments should extend `BaseFragment<Binding, ViewModel>`.
 You should use `setAndBindContentView(inflater, container, savedInstanceState, layoutResId)`, which sets the content view, creates the binding and attaches the view.
 Don’t forget to inject the viewModel via `fragmentComponent.inject(this)` before setting the content view.
-    * ViewHolders should extend BaseViewHolder<Binding, View, ViewModel>.
+    * ViewHolders should extend BaseViewHolder<Binding, ViewModel>.
 You should use `bindContentView(view)`, which creates the binding and attaches the view.
 Don't forget to inject the viewModel via `viewHolderComponent.inject(this)` before binding the view.

 ## Testing